mpsalisbury/launchpad-viewport/README.md

 Launchpads are designed to act as MIDI inputs and outputs, and as such are used mostly with music-making software.
 However, the device can be considered as a general input/output device.
-We weren't able to find a library that made it easy to treat the Launchpads in this way, so we decided to build one ourselves.
+We weren't able to find a library that made it easy to flexibly render animations on the Launchpad buttons, so we decided to build one ourselves.
 Please let us know what you think and if you have any ideas for new capabilities we should add.

 ## Components